Written ByRenan França

 With the current need for skills in data science and AI, this Microsoft free course helps students learn the first step and what it takes to become a data scientist.
 It entails data exploration and visualization techniques in Excel and foundational statistics being taught by senior leads at Microsoft.

-CS50 is one of Harvard’s most popular courses, and this version is the introduction to the intellectual enterprises of computer science and art of programming tailored for high school students.
-Harvard states that high school students who enroll in the course may get the benefit of AP credits.
+CS50 is one of Harvard’s most popular courses, and this version is the introduction to the intellectual enterprises of computer science and the art of programming.
+An entry-level course taught by David J. Malan, CS50x teaches students how to think algorithmically and solve problems efficiently.

 This social science course from UC Berkeley is the first MOOC to teach positive psychology on how to be happy and lead a meaningful life.
 With a world that is currently going through a lot due to a virus, almost 500,000 people have enrolled in this free course.